Did you know that watermarking is one of the earliest forms of document security?

 - Color: Choose from Grey, Red, or Blue.

 Automation.
 Efficient, automated processes are important to us as far as possible.
 For this reason, we have a feature which will automatically watermark documents with the recipient’s email address.
-Not only is this a great way to deter people from inappropriately sharing information, but one client told us that this feature alone saved him 15 minutes per document, as he previously had to manually watermark each with the recipient’s email address.
+Not only is this a great way to deter people from inappropriately sending information, but one client told us that this feature alone saved him 15 minutes per document, as he previously had to manually watermark each with the recipient’s email address.

 Printable watermark.
 This is the classic use of a watermark, where it is integrated into the page of your PDF, Office document or photo and cannot be moved.
 You would use this anytime you have granted print or download permissions.